VideoBrandStory/academic-kickstart-christopherodom/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Christopher C. Odom earned his PhD student in the Texts & Technology, Digital Media Doctoral Program at UCF with a research area of focus in the visual imagery of social movements.
+bio: Dr. Christopher C. Odom earned his PhD in the Texts and Technology, Digital Media from the University of Central Florida and his MFA in Film and Television from the University of Los Angeles, California.
+His research area of focus is the visual imagery of social movements.

 interests:
 - counterpublics